albertakhmetov/LiteRepository/README.md

 [Install via NuGet](https://www.nuget.org/packages/LiteRepository/)

-**Current status is early alpha.
+**Current status is an early alpha.
 Use on own risk.** About all issues please report in the tracker.

 ## Usage

 Each RDBMS includes a specialized dialect provider.
-At this moment supports only Sql Server (incuded in standart package).
+At this moment LiteRepository supports only Sql Server (included in standart package).

 To congigure LiteRepository you need to create Db object: